thisIsTheFoxe/DMML/README.md

 1. for a Unit Circle (scaled by 0.5)
 2. a default quadratic function

-Now, 50.000 random points are picked were x and y are between -1 and 1.
+Now, 50.000 random points are picked where x and y are between -1 and 1.
 The network should be trained to recognize if points are in a certain area, defined by the functions.
 The first output indicates whether the point is within the circle.
 The second function shows if the point lies below the plot of the quadratic function.
 (Outputs relate to boolean values: 0 = false; 1 = true)

 After that, another 10 random points are picked and given to the network to classify.
 Example:
 ```